mananabbasi/Portfolio/README.md

 ---

 ### 🔹 **1.
-Developed Databases from Scratch using Microsoft SQL Server**
+Developed Hospital Databases from Scratch using Microsoft SQL Server**
 **Duration:** Jan 2024 - Apr 2024

 **Objective:**
-To design and implement a scalable relational database system capable of efficiently managing large volumes of structured data.
+To design and implement a scalable relational Hospital database system capable of efficiently managing large volumes of structured data.
 The system needed to be optimized for performance, with clear data integrity and fast query execution.

 **Process:**
 - **Database Design**: Started with analyzing the business requirements to determine the essential entities and their relationships.
 Created an **Entity-Relationship (ER) Diagram** to visualize the schema.